Our woodland creation programme

 Free tree giveaway

-The trees were all native species and were chosen to benefit wildlife.
-They included, Hazel, Birch, Dogwood and Wild Cherry.
+The trees are all native species.
+Perfect for creating hedgerows and chosen to benefit wildlife.

 Tree planting 2025